European shares pare losses as yields and euro ease on U.S. data

 By Francesco Canepa and Sudip Kar-Gupta

-LONDON, June 4 European shares closed off their daily lows on Thursday as a rally in the euro and a sell-off in bonds paused, helped by some better-than-expected U.S. unemployment benefit claims data.
+LONDON, June 4 European shares pared most of their daily losses on Thursday as a rally in the euro and bond yields paused, helped by some better-than-expected U.S. economic data.

+The data showed the number of Americans filing new claims for unemployment benefits fell slightly more than expected last week.

-The figures pointed to U.S. labour market resilience ahead of unemployment numbers on Friday, which lured buyers back into the dollar, pushing down the euro and aiding euro zone shares and government bonds.
+That pointed to U.S. labour market resilience and lured buyers back into the dollar, pushing down the euro and thereby helping a recovery in euro zone shares and government bonds.

-The European Central Bank's insistence on Wednesday that there was no need to adjust monetary policy in the face of volatility had caused a spike in the euro and bond yields and raised fears for firms' borrowing costs and export prospects.
+The European Central Bank's insistence on Wednesday that there was no need to adjust monetary policy in the face of volatility had caused a spike in the euro and bond yields.

+This cast a shadow on borrowing costs and export prospects for companies in the region.

 "The pick-up in the bond yields is putting pressure on the European stock markets," said Mirabaud Securities' senior equity sales trader John Plassard.

-The FTSE 300 rallied nearly 25 percent between mid-January and mid-April following the ECB's announcement it would buy bonds to stimulate inflation and growth.
-That knocked the euro and lowered borrowing costs for European governments and firms, and boosted equities' attraction by lowering returns on bonds.
+The index rallied nearly 25 percent between mid-January and mid-April as the announcement of a bond-buying programme by the ECB knocked the single currency and lowered borrowing costs for European governments and companies, as well as boosting equities' attraction by lowering returns on bonds.

-But in the past month the index has been at its most volatile since 2012, based on the size of the moves between its open, high, low and close.
+But over the past month the index has been at its most volatile since 2012, based on the size of the moves between its open, high, low and close.

 Utilities, which had been seen as a natural replacement for bond investments due to their reliable dividend and higher yield versus bonds, were hit hardest, falling 2.2 percent.

-Greece's benchmark ATG equity index closed 1.3 percent lower, giving back some recent gains, as crunch talks on an aid-for-reforms deal continued.
+Greece's benchmark ATG equity index closed 1.3 percent lower, giving back some of its gains in the previous day, as talks over the country's debt problems continued.

 Greece's EU/IMF lenders have asked Athens to commit to selling off state assets, implement pension cuts and maintain unpopular labour reforms, sources familiar with their proposal said on Thursday.
 Such demands would cross the government's so-called red lines.

-Greek Prime Minister Alexis Tsipras will brief parliament on Friday, a government official said on Thursday.
+Greek Prime Minister Alexis Tsipras will brief parliament on on Friday, a government official said on Thursday.

 "Clearly there remains some way to go in the talks so I refuse to get too optimistic.
 The messages coming from the talks are extremely mixed and even the creditors can't agree on a consistent stance," said OANDA senior market analyst Craig Erlam.